HiSoftware Security Sheriff® SP for SharePoint

 Securing Sensitive Content with Metadata-driven, Item-level Security

-The award-winning HiSoftware Security Sheriff SP uses metadata-driven, item level security to restrict access to, encrypt, track and prevent the publishing or emailing of content based upon the presence of sensitive and/or non-compliant information, offering content-aware data loss protection (DLP) capabilities for SharePoint.
+The award-winning HiSoftware Security Sheriff SP uses metadata-driven, item level security to restrict access to, encrypt, track and prevent the publishing or emailing of content based upon the presence of sensitive and/or non-compliant information, offering content-aware data loss protection (DLP) capabilities for SharePoint 2010 and 2013.
 When used in conjunction with Compliance Sheriff SP, it leverages the product’s policy scanning and auto classification features to perform these actions automatically.

 HiSoftware’s granular approach to SharePoint security limits access at the item-level using secure metadata.
 In addition to better protecting your organization from an accidental breach, this approach also controls the proliferation of sites and libraries in SharePoint.
 For example, if a company’s board of directors is considering a potential merger, the confidential merger documents can be stored anywhere in SharePoint classified as “Board Only,” making the sensitive content visible only to relevant parties.
 Other solutions would require the provision of a new site every time such a restricted project was undertaken.
 Most importantly, without metadata-driven, item-level security the end user has to remember the proper location for every sensitive item they create or edit to ensure appropriate access – a certain recipe for a breach.